vdaas/vald/docs/user-guides/operations.md

 If you're going to deploy Vald on multi-tenant cluster, please take care about the followings.

-- Since Vald agents holds vector data on their memory, unexpected eviction of agents may cause loss of indices.
 - It is recommended to define PriorityClasses for agents not to be evicted.
     - For more info, please visit the page [Pod Priority and Preemption][pod-priority-preemption].
     - If you are using [the Vald chart][vald-helm-chart], PriorityClasses are defined by default.
 - It is recommended to define namespaces for each Vald and the other apps.
-Then, please define ResourceQuotas for the namespace for the other apps.
+- Then, please define ResourceQuotas for the namespace for the other apps to limit the memory usage for the other apps.
     - For more info, please visit tha page [Resource Quotas][resource-quota].

 ## Monitoring